Human trafficking in the United States: Traveling sales crew

 Malinda's Traveling Sales Crew Protection Act is a Wisconsin law that gives traveling sales crew members similar employment rights as part-time workers in Wisconsin are currently guaranteed by state law.
 It also requires all crews to register with the Department of Agriculture, Trade, and Consumer Protection before going door to door in state communities.
 By registering members of the crew, alerts for members with outstanding warrants in other states can be identified and criminals detained.
+In addition, it prevents companies from stranding workers outside Wisconsin.

-It is the only law in the United States that regulates traveling sales crews.
-Wisconsin governor James E. Doyle says the intent of the law is to "stop companies from putting workers in dangerous and unfair conditions".
+As of 2015, it was the only law in the United States that regulates traveling sales crews.
+Wisconsin governor James E. Doyle stated the law's intention was to prevent worker exploitation and reduce risks to workers as well as unfair employer practices.
 The bill was passed in a form that applies only to sales workers who travel in groups of two or more.
 It was authored by Jon Erpenbach.
 Southwestern Advantage lobbied against the bill, arguing that their independent contractor business model nurtured the entrepreneurial spirit.
 During the hearings, former Southwestern student dealers testified on both sides of the issue.